The program is 55.5 credit hours and consists of 31.5 required course credit hours with the remaining 24 credit hours

 |Course Tuition||$1,890 per credit hour***|

 There are 55.5 program credit hours.
 Cost of books is not included in the course tuition.
 Specific details will be provided prior to registration.
 Students are required to go through a pre-application interview before submitting an application for admission.
 To apply for admission please call an Enrollment Advisor at 1.888.989.7066.

-*Waived for graduates of the George Washington University and applicants from the U.S military are eligible for a fee waiver.
+*Graduates of the George Washington University and applicants from the U.S military are eligible for a fee waiver.

 **Billed every semester and fees are non-refundable.